integreat-io/integreat/README.md

 no guaranty on the returned data format in these cases.

 ## Running jobs
-The jobs interface accepts a worker `id` and a `payload` object passed to the worker.
+The jobs interface accepts a `worker` id and a `params` object passed to the worker.
 There are a couple of workers included in Integreat, like `sync` and `expire`.
 A job may be dispatched as a `RUN` action.